 In order to support your best interests and help to secure good outcomes for you or your child, we will work collaboratively with the Local Authority (LA), and maintain positive relationships with LA staff.
 What you talk to us about is completely confidential, only our staff have access to this information and we would only talk to other professionals with your consent.

-Some of our team are temporarily based at Endeavour House, Ipswich following a fire at our premises in Claydon.
-We would like to reassure you that we work at arms-length to the LA so, though our staff are based at Endeavour House and also Riverside in Lowestoft, our databases and information are not linked in any way to LA systems & processes.
+Though some of our staff are based at Endeavour House and the Riverside Campus in Lowestoft, our databases and information are not linked in any way to LA systems & processes.

 - a telephone helpline service